crummyh/crummyh/README.md

 - 🌱 I’m currently learning C++ and Rust, and am expanding my knowledge of Java
 - ⚙️ I’m working on a First Robotics team, as well as personal projects
 - 😄 Pronouns: he/him

+Most of my projects are on GitLab, I will add a link at some point...